Miminimi234/poly/PREDICTIONS_README.md

 # 📊 PREDICTIONS SYSTEM

-> Complete predictions dashboard for Poly402 - track, filter, and analyze all AI agent predictions.
+> Complete predictions dashboard for Polysentience - track, filter, and analyze all AI agent predictions.

 ---